 The following discussion and analysis is intended to help the reader understand FF's results of operations and financial condition.
-This discussion and analysis is provided as a supplement to, and should be read in conjunction with FF's Unaudited Condensed Consolidated Financial Statements and Notes thereto included elsewhere in this quarterly report on Form 10-Q (this "Report" or the "Form 10-Q").
+This discussion and analysis is provided as a supplement to, and should be read in conjunction with FF's Unaudited Condensed Consolidated Financial Statements and Notes thereto included elsewhere in this quarterly report on Form 10-Q (this "Report" or this "Form 10-Q").
 Some of the information contained in this discussion and analysis or set forth elsewhere in this Report, including information with respect to FF's plans and strategy for FF's business, includes forward-looking statements that involve risks and uncertainties.
-FF's actual results may differ materially from management's expectations as a result of various factors, including but not limited to those discussed in the sections entitled "Risk Factors" in the Company's Annual Report on Form 10-K filed on May 28, 2024 (as amended, the "Form 10-K"), "Risk Factors" in this Report and "Cautionary Note Regarding Forward-Looking Statements" below.
+FF's actual results may differ materially from management's expectations as a result of various factors, including but not limited to those discussed in the sections entitled "Risk Factors" in the Company's Annual Report on Form 10-K filed on May 28, 2024 (as amended, the "Form 10-K"), "Risk Factors" in the Quarterly Report on Form 10-Q for the quarter ended March 31, 2024 (the "Q1 2024 10-Q") and "Cautionary Note Regarding Forward-Looking Statements" below.
 The objective of this section is to provide investors an understanding of the financial drivers and levers in FF's business and describe the financial performance of the business.